-- 1.26 In relation to balancing costs TSOs should be cost neutral and have the correct incentives to ensure that the costs incurred of taking residual balancing actions are efficiently incurred.
-The residual balancing actions of the TSO should be minimised subject to the safe and economic operation of the network. - 1.27 Where a TSO's balancing regime permits the acceptance of bids and offers for balancing gas as a means to balance the system it should procure flexibility (including gas) in a transparent and non-discriminatory manner using market based mechanisms (where possible). - 1.28 Where a TSO is not permitted to accept bids and offers for balancing gas as a means to balance the system the TSO should contract for gas in other ways for example accessing gas from storage or through contracts with network users. - 1.29 TSOs balancing costs shall be efficiently incurred and should be charged back to network users on a non-discriminatory basis. - 1.30 Information regarding the costs incurred by the TSO for this purpose shall be made publicly available.
-If the TSO is concerned that doing so would have a negative impact on the commercial position of the market participants, it should notify the relevant national regulatory authority.
+- 1.27 Where a TSO's balancing regime permits the acceptance of bids and offers for the purposes of residual balancing gas as a means to balance the system it should procure flexibility (including gas) in a transparent and non-discriminatory manner using market based mechanisms (where possible). - 1.28 Where a TSO is not permitted to accept bids and offers for balancing gas as a means to balance the system the TSO should procure the gas in other ways according to transparent non-discriminatory procedures including for example accessing gas from storage or through contracts with network users. - 1.29 TSOs' balancing costs shall be efficiently incurred and should be charged back to network users on a non-discriminatory basis. - 1.30 Information regarding the costs incurred by the TSO for this purpose shall be made publicly available.
+If the TSO is concerned that doing so would have a negative impact on the commercial position of market participants or itself, it should notify the relevant national regulatory authority.
 The relevant national regulatory authority will then decide whether the information should be published or not.

-Harmonisation of balancing rules
+- Harmonisation of balancing rules

-- 1.31 NRAs and TSOs shall endeavour to harmonise balancing regimes and streamline structures and levels of balancing charges in order to facilitate trade between Member States and in particular with regards to: - a.
-Tolerances: - b.
-Imbalance charges; and - c.
-Balancing periods. - 1.32 Where it is justified that balancing regimes remain different between interconnected networks, "standardised agreements" and procedures between the TSOs should be put in place in order to facilitate gas trade. - 1.33 These agreements should include in particular: - the way in which the balancing regimes interact; - identify key differences and the reasons why they exist; - the impact of any differences on trade and the incentives provided to network users and TSOs; - how differences in arrangements for dealing with safety and security will impact on trade, incentives and costs; and - areas for harmonisation and a timetable for making changes. - 1.34 To ensure transparency these agreements shall be published following open consultation with all market participants and approved by the NRA.
+- 1.31 National regulatory authorities and TSOs shall endeavour to harmonise (and at least make compatible) balancing regimes and streamline structures and levels of balancing charges in order to facilitate trade between Member States and in particular with regards to: - a. tolerances; - b. imbalance charges; and - c. balancing periods. - 1.32 Where balancing regimes remain different between interconnected networks, a report shall be produced to identify the key areas of difference and their impact, including on trade and the efficient operation of the market.
+In addition, where appropriate, an action plan shall be produced between the TSOs to identify the development of measures to ensure greater harmonisation (and compatibility) of balancing regimes and their structures. - 1.33 These reports should include in particular: - the way in which the balancing regimes interact; - identify key differences and the reasons why they exist; - the impact of any differences on trade and the incentives provided to network users and TSOs; - how differences in arrangements for dealing with safety and security will impact on trade, incentives and costs; and - areas for harmonisation and a timetable for making changes. - 1.34 To ensure transparency these reports shall be published following open consultation with all market participants and approved by the NRA.